Madsem2/Madsem2.github.io/index.md

 ![This is a bar plot](https://Madsem2.github.io/bar_plot.png)

 When we dive into the data and plot the "type of crime" in a cluster of bar plots, some new patterns are visible.
 A lot of the crime counts in the first years come from recovered vehicles from (2003-2005).
 These data types (VEHICLE, RECOVERED, XXXXX...) has no record of more recovered vehicles in the period 2006-2017, this makes a clear shift of the data and distorts our initial interpretation of the overall data plot of "Vehicle theift".
 Especially the drop form of crimes from 2005 to 2006.
-There is still a drop, but it is now way closer to the numbers found in East Bay Times [1]
+There is still a drop, but it is now way closer to the numbers found in the article "Auto thefts in state decline for first time in decade" [1].
+This article presents that "Car thefts were down 22.9 percent in San Francisco" from 2005 to 2006.
+Potential reasons to this decreasing trend are said to be:
+1. Car owners buy more preventive devices (e.g. locks for the steering wheels & tracking systems)
+2. Police officers increasingly using 'bait cars' to nap thieves
+3. License Plate Recognition systems to spot stolen cars
+4. Newer cars often have build in alarms

-Other highlights
+Other highlights from the bar chart:
 - Raise in motorcycles
 - The "Stolen car attempts" data is still heavily impacted by initiatives in from East bay times [1]